Sanders493/Sanders493/README.md

 [![Header](readme_header.png "Header")]([https://some-url.dev/](https://www.linkedin.com/in/sanders-tshinyama/))
 ## Hi there 👋
 I'm Sanders, and I'm currently studying computer science and math at Bethany Lutheran College.
 I aim to become a software engineer after college.
-I'm passionate about technology, sports, and music.
+I'm passionate about technology, sports, and anything related to the science world.

 I'm currently learning about full-stack development and algorithms, but I'm open to diving into any other field for projects or to feed my curiosity.

 <!--
 **Sanders493/Sanders493** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.